maubanel/UE5-Blueprints/interface/README.md

 ##### `Step 8.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Open this new blueprint.
 Notice it is read only.
 It is a virtual interface so you will define it in the actors.
+We never put nodes in an interface.
 This is completely blank.
-But we can add parameters. *Select* **NewFunction_0** on the graph and *press* the **+** button next to **Inputs** and call this variable `bIsOn` and make it type **Boolean**.
-Leave its default value at `false`.
-Lets call the function something more meaningful.
-Rename it to `Turn Room 10 Switches On and Off`. *Press* the <kbd>Compile</kbd> button.
+But we get a default function (you can have more than one if you like).
+Rename **NewFunction_0** to `Room10Switch`.
+We can also add parameters to the function. *Select* **Room10Switch** on the graph and *press* the **+** button next to **Inputs** and call this variable `bIsActivated` and make it type **Boolean**.
+Leave its default value at `false`.  *Press* the <kbd>Compile</kbd> button.

-All other blueprints that subscribe to this interface will be able to access this boolean.
+All other blueprints we use in room 10 will *subscribe* to this interface will be define this method.
+Then when the interface is called all objects that define it will run.
+This means that each object can behave differently.

 ![add bIsOn boolean to interface](images/image_10.png)